wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.12.3.95 =
+* Don't show title aspects when there is no title
+* Solved a bug with timer in slow conections.

 = 0.12.3.3 =
 * Solved a bug with masqued domains and subdomains.